 Nina Tassler was named President, CBS Entertainment, in September 2004.
 She reports directly to Leslie Moonves, President and CEO, CBS Corporation.

-In her position, Tassler oversees the Network’s entertainment programming for prime time, late night and daytime, as well as program development for all genres, including comedy, drama, reality, specials, movies and mini-series.
+In her position, Tassler oversees the Network's entertainment programming for primetime, late night and daytime, as well as program development for all genres, including comedy, drama, reality and specials.

-Under Tassler’s leadership, CBS finished the 2011-2012 season as “America’s Most Watched Network” for the ninth time in the last 10 years.
+Under Tassler's leadership, CBS swept the 2012-2013 season in all key ratings categories, finishing as "America's Most Watched Network" for the 10th time in the last 11 years and first in adults 18-49 for the first time in 21 years (since the 1991-1992 season).

-Since taking over the entertainment division, she has introduced the critically acclaimed comedies HOW I MET YOUR MOTHER, THE BIG BANG THEORY, MIKE & MOLLY and 2 BROKE GIRLS, last season’s number one new comedy.
+Since taking over the entertainment division she has introduced the critically acclaimed, #1 comedy THE BIG BANG THEORY, in addition to the Network's other hit comedies HOW I MET YOUR MOTHER, MIKE & MOLLY and 2 BROKE GIRLS.

-Tassler has also helped build CBS’s deep roster of successful primetime dramas.
-As head of Entertainment, she has developed THE GOOD WIFE, CRIMINAL MINDS, THE MENTALIST, NCIS: LOS ANGELES, BLUE BLOODS, HAWAII FIVE-0, PERSON OF INTEREST and, most recently, ELEMENTARY and VEGAS, the top two most watched new series of the 2012-2013 season.
+Tassler has also helped build CBS's deep roster of successful primetime dramas.
+As head of Entertainment, she has developed NCIS: LOS ANGELES, PERSON OF INTEREST, THE GOOD WIFE, CRIMINAL MINDS, THE MENTALIST, BLUE BLOODS, HAWAII FIVE-0, and, most recently, ELEMENTARY, the #1 new series of the 2012-2013 season.

 She has also transformed CBS's top-rated daytime lineup into a balanced mix of dramas, game shows and talk with growing ratings.